ewendel/elm-workshop/book/memory/LEVEL2.md

 This can be used to represent a customer's age in a situation where we might not know the age.
 We see that the constructor function `Known` takes an `Int` argument and returns a `CustomerAge`.

-We can wrap _any_ type of _accompanying data_ within a union type value (like `Known`), and the type of the accompanying data doesn't have to be the same for all the value types within a union.
+We can wrap _any_ type of _accompanying data_ within a custom type value (like `Known`), and the type of the accompanying data doesn't have to be the same for all the value types within a union.

 This is incredibly useful, and we will now make our own!